 - Inaccurate when odorant is contaminated

-- Will stop odorizing in freezing temperatures if the odorant is contaminated with water
+- Will stop odorizing in freezing temperatures if water contaminates the odorant.

 - Requires monthly inspection